patricklarocque1/GlobalTranslation/.github/instructions/copilot-analysis-rules.instructions.md

 # Copilot Code Analysis & Debugging Rules

 ## Overview
 These rules ensure thorough code analysis, proper context understanding, and mistake detection when working with the **COMPLETED** GlobalTranslation Android app codebase.
-All core features are implemented and functional.
+All core features are implemented and functional, including **comprehensive 16KB page size support** for ARM64 devices and Google Play compliance.

 ## Core Analysis Principles